Errors and Warnings¶

 ¶

 A SystemVerilog elaboration-time assertion print was executed.
-This is not an error nor warning.
-IEEE 1800-2017 20.11 requires this behavior.
+This is not an error or warning, and IEEE 1800-2023 20.11 requires this behavior.

 Example: